-‘Concert between explosions’ brings musical respite to people sheltering in Kharkiv’s subways
+‘Concert between explosions’ provides respite in Kharkiv subway shelter

 “I, like all Ukrainians, are waiting for victory,” Pyshchyta said.

-Fellow violinist Stanislav Kucherenko told The Post that the concert was unlike any other he’d played at.
+Fellow violinist Stanislav Kucherenko told The Post that the concert was unlike any other he’d played.
 “There was no stage excitement that usually happens when performing for people,” he said, but “I knew that I was where I should be.”

-Kucherenko said music has a “strong influence on the psycho-emotional state of a person” and that “in the conditions of war,” could help people to cope with fear, stress and inspire “faith and optimism,” he added.
+Kucherenko said music has a “strong influence on the psycho-emotional state of a person” and could, “in the conditions of war,” help people to cope with fear and stress and inspire “faith and optimism.”

-Director of Kharkiv Music Fest Sergiy Politutchy said the underground concert showed that: “Amid the darkness … there are eternal values and a future in our country,” Sky News reported.
-The concert proved that “our country is melodious, beautiful, intellectual and will overcome all these difficulties,” he added.
+Sergiy Politutchy, director of the Kharkiv Music Fest, said the underground concert showed that “amid the darkness … there are eternal values and a future in our country,” Sky News reported.
+The concert proved that “our country is melodious, beautiful, intellectual and will overcome all these difficulties,” he added, according to the report.

-The concert was among a handful of musical moments for the city of Kharkiv, since the Russian invasion of Ukraine.
+The concert was among a handful of musical moments for Kharkiv since the Russian invasion.

 Before the war, Kharkiv was known as Ukraine’s intellectual capital.
 With more than 30 universities, it brimmed with students and was a well-known scientific and cultural hub.
 Today, missile strikes have ravaged the 19th-century architectural gems in its center.
-Around half the population, about 700,000 people, have fled, according to the regional administration, those who have stayed regularly seek shelter from airstrikes, underground.
+Around half the population, about 700,000 people, have fled, according to the regional administration, and those who have stayed regularly seek shelter underground from airstrikes.

-Earlier this week, Ukrainian cellist Denys Karachevtsev caught global attention as he cast a striking figure playing a somber Bach melody in the streets of Kharkiv, surrounded by broken windows, bombed-out buildings and rubble.
+Last week, Ukrainian cellist Denys Karachevtsev caught global attention as he played a somber Bach melody in the streets of Kharkiv, surrounded by broken windows, bombed-out buildings and rubble.

-Karachevtsev posted a video on social media to raise awareness of the destruction of Kharkiv, Ukraine’s second-largest city, home to about 1.4 million people, as well as funds to restore his hometown.
+Karachevtsev posted a video on social media to raise awareness about the destruction of Kharkiv as well as funds to restore his hometown.

-Working as a volunteer in the war effort by day assisting with evacuations and distributing humanitarian aid, Karachevtsev, 30, told The Washington Post in an interview this week that he decided to stay in the city despite the heavy shelling to support the people of his hometown and lift their spirits.
+Working as a volunteer in the war effort by day, assisting with evacuations and distributing humanitarian aid, Karachevtsev, 30, told The Post that he decided to stay in the city despite the heavy shelling to support the people of his hometown and lift their spirits.
 He said music encouraged people “to keep fighting.”

-Last month, as Russian troops were closing in on the city of Kharkiv and people were attempting to flee, a young boy sat at a glossy white piano in a hotel lobby and began to play.
+Last month, as Russian troops were closing in on Kharkiv and people were attempting to flee, a young boy sat at a glossy white piano in a hotel lobby and began to play.

 A video of him captured by a Post correspondent went viral online, attracting the attention of the world, including composers Philip Glass and Paul Leonard-Morgan, who said they never imagined their music would become the evocative soundtrack to a war.